snap-one/docs-driverworks-xml/source/includes/50_connections_xml/_80-ports.md

-## classes
+## ports

-`<classes></classes>`
+`<ports></ports>`

 ### Parent

-[`<connection>`][1]
+[`<class>`][1]

-The classes XML element defines one or more classes for this connection.
-If the class is TCP or UDP then there may be a ports section as seen to the right.
+The ports XML element defines one or more ports for the class used by the  connection.
+If the class is TCP or UDP then there may be a ports section.
 This includes the IP Port number for the network connection.

 ### Example

 In the example, a single serial connection is defined using the class name of TCP.
+It has a single port defined: 8750.

 ```xml
 <connections>